 - It is the responsibility of the owner or operator of a vehicle to know and comply with these regulations.
 Failure to comply could result in the issue of a parking ticket or a tow at the owner and operator's risk and expense.
 If you park illegally and do not find a parking ticket on your vehicle, do not assume you did not get one.
 It is possible that someone removed it from your vehicle.

-Only one permit will be issued for each fee paid.
-Lost or stolen parking permits and passes may be replaced, with the payment of an applicable fee.
+- Only one permit will be issued for each permit fee paid.

 - Full-time employees may be eligible for payroll deductions as a form of payment.